T R A V E L

 Frequently, we are asked, “Is Mexico safe?” which is ironic considering… But let’s leave politics for the pundits and Facebookers.
 Mexico is literally a feast of places to visit.
 From Los Angeles, Mexico City is a three-and-a-half-hour plane ride costing under $300.
 Hotels, restaurants, and museums abound and are all reasonably priced.
 The people are extremely friendly.
 Due to its rich culture and history, Mexico ranks first in the Americas and seventh in the world for the number of UNESCO World Heritage Sites.
 One of those is Miguel San de Allende, located 170 miles from Mexico City and a 10-hour drive from the US border.
 While the outlying areas of the town and municipality have changed over time, the historic center remains much as it was 250 years ago.
 The layout of the center of the city is mostly a straight grid, as was favored by the Spanish during colonial times.
 However, due to the terrain, many roads are not straight.
 There are no parking meters, no traffic signals, and no fast-food restaurants.
 And we are thankful for that.
 There are weddings by the hour, initiated by the callejoneada, a wedding parade that’s customary in San Miguel.
 The parade has a mariachi band and a donkey with tequila shots.
 Welcome to Mexico!

-“”One’s destination is never a place, but a new way of seeing things.”
+“One’s destination is never a place, but a new way of seeing things.”

-– Henry Miller.
+– Henry Miller.”

 About the Author

 At an early age, I did visit San Francisco and Palm Springs frequently, and after high school, trips to New York City were frequent.
 But it wasn’t until that first flight to Hawaii that the notion that travel could make you feel different happened.
+Waking at 5 AM (jet lag?) and jumping into the beautiful Pacific, suggested you could “feel” different.
+And I did.

 It’s not easy to know just what it is because, until you’ve been there, you’re only speculating.